ananyaverma2/ananyaverma2/README.md

 ## About me :raising_hand:

-Robotics Developer with a penchant for Robot Perception and Navigation :robot: , coding in Python and C++.
-I am passionate about Space Robotics, and like to explore the exciting intersection of robotics and space exploration 🚀.
-Additionally, I have an incurable addiction to books :books: .
+Robotics Software Developer 🤖 passionate about Robot Perception and Navigation, with over 3 years of experience coding in Python and C++.
+Additionally, I have an incurable addiction to books :books:.

 ## Professional Highlights :computer: